JonnyBro/beatrun/beatrun/README.md

 ## Animations Installer

-You can use **BeatrunAnimInstaller** (located literally here) to change animations.
+You can use **BeatrunAnimInstaller** (located here) to change animations.
 Currently we have:

-1. `Beatrun Reanimated Project` animations.
+* Beatrun Reanimated Project.
-2. Original but fixed animations.
+* Original but fixed animations.

 ## How To Use